bbauska/CSS3-Reference/README.md

 <p>As an alternative to using <i>.htaccess</i>, which has been known to cause
 performance problems, you can edit your <i>httpd.conf</i> file to do the same thing:</p>
-<p>In essence, this code snippet links an external CSS file to an HTML page, making
-the styles defined in that file available for styling the HTML elements.</p>
 <pre>
 &lt;Directory /usr/local/username/httpdocs&gt;
   &quot;&lt;/style.css&gt;;rel=stylesheet;type=text/css;media=all&quot;